bignacio/cpp-articles/posts/go-runtime-initialization.md

-# The initialization of Dynamic Shared Objects built with Go[lang]
+# The initialization of Dynamic Shared Objects built in Go[lang]
 **Disclaimer**: this post isn't really about C++ but I hope you'll find it useful in any case ;)